 Heat the oven to 425°F.

-Return the soup to a pot and heat it to warm it through.
-Serve hot, garnished with frizzled leeks.
+Return soup to a pot and warm over low heat.
+Serve hot, topped with frizzled leeks if desired.